Fraud, bribery charges against former SNC-Lavalin executive Stephane Roy thrown out

-Roy was facing charges of fraud over $5,000 and bribing a foreign public official in connection with the company’s dealings with the regime of the late Libyan dictator, Moammar Gadhafi.
+Mr. Roy was charged in 2014 with fraud over $5,000 and bribing a foreign public official in relation to SNC-Lavalin’s business with the regime of Libya’s late dictator, Moammar Gadhafi.

-He was charged in 2014, and his trial was scheduled to begin at the end of May.
-In a hearing last week, his defence invoked the Jordan decision, which set time limits on criminal proceedings.

-His case stemmed from the same RCMP Project Assistance investigation that led to charges against SNC-Lavalin.
-Those charges are fuelling controversy in Ottawa following a report that the Prime Minister’s Office pressured former attorney general Jody Wilson-Raybould to help the engineering firm avoid prosecution.

-An RCMP affidavit filed in relation to the investigation alleged that Roy was involved in a plot to smuggle Gadhafi’s son, Saadi, and his family into Mexico as the Libyan regime was falling in 2011.
+The company itself was charged with fraud and bribery in 2015 in connection with its work in the African country.
+The disposition of those charges has set off a political earthquake in Ottawa.
+On Feb.
+7, the Globe and Mail reported that senior officials in the Prime Minister’s Office (PMO) put pressure on then-attorney-general Jody Wilson-Raybould to shelve the charges against SNC-Lavalin.
+She refused.
+In January, she was demoted to Veterans Affairs; she resigned from cabinet last week.
+On Monday, Gerald Butts, the Prime Minister’s principal secretary, also resigned, but asserted he had not pressed Ms. Wilson-Raybould.

+The dismissal of Mr. Roy’s case marks the third time this month that lengthy legal procedures involving former SNC executives have come to an abrupt and unexpected conclusion.

+Canadian police acted on information provided by law enforcement authorities in Switzerland who unravelled a complicated web of banking transactions.

+Riadh Ben Aissa, SNC-Lavalin’s former head of construction, was nabbed by Swiss authorities in its probe.
+Once hailed as a legend within the company for his problem-fixing prowess, he pleaded guilty in 2014 to corruption and money laundering related to SNC’s work in Libya and was sentenced to three years in prison.
+He is now expected to be a key witness against the company should its case proceed to trial in Canada.

-Roy was a vice-president and controller at the embattled engineering giant before being fired in February 2012.
-He was acquitted in July 2018 of fraud-related charges in connection with the construction of the McGill University Health Centre.
+Mr. Roy was a vice-president and controller at the engineering giant before being fired in February, 2012.
+He was acquitted in July, 2018, of fraud-related charges in connection with the construction of the McGill University Health Centre.

-Crown prosecutor Frederic Hivon had little to say after the ruling.
+Crown prosecutor Frédéric Hivon had little to say after the ruling Tuesday.
 Asked about an appeal, he replied: “We will take the time to analyze the decision.”

-Defence lawyer Nellie Benoit said it is important that her client benefit from the presumption of innocence despite the abrupt end of the case.
-She said a trial is an opportunity for the Crown to prove its case but also for the accused to mount a defence.
-Roy will never get that chance, she said.
+Defence lawyer Nellie Benoit said it is important that her client benefits from the presumption of innocence despite the abrupt end of the case.
+She said a trial is an opportunity for the Crown to prove its case, but also for the accused to mount a defence.
+Mr. Roy will never get that chance, she said.

-“He deserves to be considered innocent until the end of his days,” she said.
+"He deserves to be considered innocent until the end of his days," Ms. Benoit said.

 Welcome to The Globe and Mail’s comment community.
 This is a space where subscribers can engage with each other and Globe staff.
 Non-subscribers can read and sort comments but will not be able to engage with them in any way.
 Click here to subscribe.